‘You won’t have any other life for a month.’

 Also I wouldn’t have been able to manage my stress and teach so effectively if it wasn’t for Fiona.
 She helped me more than she realised.
 She is awesome.

 I got to teach two lovely groups of students.
 Before my first teaching session I was terrified of what I was about to face but by the end of the course I loved everyone in both classes.
 People from all over the world, Italy, Spain, Brazil, Colombia, Lithuania, you name it, who happened to now live in Cambridge and just wanted to improve their English all came together and I was blessed with teaching them.
 I got to know and chat to every single one of them outside the class, have a laugh with them and hopefully taught them a thing or two.

 Most of my classmates were not from Cambridge or the UK, so we all lived in a brand new environment dealing with all sorts of situations whilst studying hard every day.

-If I had to do it again I’d probably opt for the part-time option, though that has its challenges too if you work full-time but I don’t regret a single moment.
+If I had to do it again I’d may opt for the part-time option, though that has its challenges too if you work full-time, and it may take longer to learn as you don’t apply what you learn immediately, but I don’t regret a single moment.

-If you decide to do it full time, I’d with no second thought recommend Cambridge Regional College any time.
+If you decide to do it full time, I’d with no second thought recommend Cambridge Regional College.

 If you do it in Cambridge, go a few days early or stay a few days after to enjoy what this gorgeous city has to offer.
-I’d love to go back some time and go for punting, visit the Wren Library, have afternoon tea at Grantchester and do yoga in the park by the river.
-Who knows, maybe I will.
+I’d love to go back some time and go punting, visit the Wren Library, have afternoon tea at Grantchester and do yoga in the park by the river.
+Who knows, maybe I will one day.